Prafullchaturvedi0/Student-Grade-Management-System/README.md

 # Student Grades Management System

-A small command-line Python program to manage student names and integer grades, and perform basic analyses using manual algorithmic approaches (array reversal, counting, finding maximum, duplicate [...]
+A small command-line Python program to manage student names and integer grades, and perform basic analyses using manual algorithmic approaches (array reversal, counting, finding maximum, duplicate removal, sorting, partitioning and k-th smallest selection)).
+It is designed for the efficient management and algorithmic analysis of student academic records.
+It replaces manual record-keeping with a structured, digital dictionary-based system.
+This project is educational — it demonstrates how common array/set algorithms can be implemented with loops and primitive data structures.

 ---